About Amendment 28 Films

-Amendment 28 Films is a development production company creating narrative films which call attention to the centuries-long battles for equal rights for women and racial minorities in the United States and globally.
-A majority of the films’ themes center on the resilience and perseverance women and men have developed in the face of injustice and systemic gender and racial biases that have been prevalent for centuries.
+Amendment 28 Films is a development production company that creates narrative and documentary films to call attention to the centuries-long battles for equal rights for women and racial minorities across the globe.
+The majority of the films’ themes center on the importance of resilience and perseverance both women and men have developed in the face of the numerous injustice and systemic gender and racial biases that have been prevalent for centuries.

 Where did the name Amendment 28 Films come from?

-Zel Anders founded Amendment 28 Films and named it such to call out the fact that women have yet to be protected by the U.S. Constitution and should the ERA finally be made into law, it would become the 28th amendment to the U.A.
-Constitution.
+Founded in 2022, Amendment 28 Films is named such to emphasize how women have yet to be protected by the U.S. Constitution, and, should the ERA finally be made into law, it would become the 28th Amendment to the U.S. Constitution.

-The battle to have women included in the U.S. Constitution began 246 years ago in March of 1776 when Abigail Adams wrote a letter to her husband John Adams and asked him to include women in the constitutional documents being developed at the time to establish the United States of America.
-Women were not included in the U.S. Constitution and still are not fully included in the U.S. Constitution.
+The battle to have women included in the U.S. Constitution began 246 years ago in March of 1776 when Abigail Adams wrote a letter to her husband, John Adams, and asked him to include women in the constitutional documents being developed at the time to establish the United States of America.
+Presently speaking, however, women still struggle to fully earn their place in the U.S. Constitution.

 March 22, 2022, marked 50 years since the U.S. Congress sent the Equal Rights Amendment to the states to be ratified on March 22, 1972.
 This amendment to the U.S. Constitution would prohibit any discrimination based on sex.

-As often is pointed out in the media, on January 27, 2022, the ERA met the constitutional requirements to be added to the Constitution – after being ratified by 38 states, passed by a majority of Congress, and after following the two-year waiting period after Virginia became the 38th state to ratify it.
+As often pointed out in the media, on January 27, 2022, the ERA met the constitutional requirements to be added to the Constitution after being ratified by 38 states, passing by the Congress majority, and following the two-year waiting period after Virginia became the 38th state to ratify it.